Aldritch001/cropguard-ai/README.md

 # CropGuard AI

-An AI-powered crop disease detector for African smallholder farmers.
+An AI-powered crop disease detector for smallholder farmers.

 Farmers send a photo of their crop via WhatsApp and receive an instant diagnosis with treatment advice in their local language.